 Sturgeon evolved over 260 million years ago.

-In 1887, 1.65 million pounds of sturgeon were harvested from the Bay; in 1917, the fish had been so depleted that the commercial fishery was ended
+In 1887, 1.65 million pounds of sturgeon were harvested from the Bay; in 1917, the fish had been so depleted that the commercial fishery collapsed.

 Sport fishing was legalized in 1954

-While the animal’s protective armor does make it “the King of the rivers,” according to Aquarist John Krupa, their most common threat are people, both through commercial fishing and through human-made dams to rivers, which decrease spawning habitat.
+While the animal’s protective armor does make it “the King of the rivers” according to Biologist Melissa Schouest, their most common threat are people, both through fishing and through human-made dams on rivers, which decrease spawning habitat.

 Aquarium of the Bay and its partner, The Bay Institute, are working hard to heal the waters of the Bay so that sturgeon can thrive again.

-At record-setting sizes of more than 1,300 pounds and 13 feet long, White Sturgeon hold strong to their title of the largest freshwater fish in North America.
-Like salmon, white Sturgeon are anadromous, meaning they can thrive in freshwater and salt water conditions.
+At record-setting sizes of more than 1,300 pounds and 13 feet long, White Sturgeon earned their title of the largest freshwater fish in North America.
+Like salmon, white sturgeon are anadromous, meaning they can thrive in freshwater and salt water conditions.

-White Sturgeon have small, beady eyes, making its natural vision limited.
-The animal mostly relies on its barbels, which are often described as “whiskers,” on the side of its mouth, which help them sense and feel out food.
+White sturgeon have small, beady eyes, and limited vision.
+The animal relies on its barbels, which are often described as “whiskers,” on the side of its mouth to help them sense and feel out food.
 They use their proboscis mouth, which is akin to an elephant’s trunk, to help them suck food out of the sand.

 Sturgeon skull plates and scutes have been found in Native American middens, or dumping grounds, in San Francisco Bay, the Sacramento-San Joaquin Delta and Elkhorn Slough areas.